veighnsche/NLO-assignment/README.md

     - `h1–h3` mapped to Display family bold; `h4–h6` use UI semibold.
     - Controls (buttons, inputs, selects, textareas) inherit fonts and use `--fs-button`.
     - Numeric utilities: `.num-tabular` (tabular lining) and `.num-proportional`.
-- Design system helpers updated in `src/frontend/styles/design-system.css` to use tokens.
+- Utilities are defined in `src/frontend/styles/utilities.css` and use the same tokens.

 Adjusting the scale or families
 - Edit tokens in `theme.css`.
 All components derive from these tokens; avoid component-scoped font overrides.